SAP-samples/event-driven-integrations-codejam/exercises/11-aem-cloud-integration-adapter/README.md

 # Exercise 11 - Process messages from Cloud Integration

-In previous exercises we've communicated with SAP Integration Suite, advanced event mesh (AEM) using the following protocols:
+In previous exercises, we've communicated with SAP Integration Suite, advanced event mesh (AEM) using the following protocols:

 - Solace Web Messaging protocol, via the `Try Me!` UI.
 - REST protocol, from the Node.js application in exercise 08.
 - AMQP protocol, from the CAP project in exercise 10.

 Now, in this exercise, we will consume the events from AEM using the Cloud Integration service.
 We will leverage the [AEM adapter](https://hub.sap.com/integrationadapter/AdvancedEventMesh) available and use it in an integration flow to consume the purchased tickets events from a queue in AEM (the AEM adapter uses the Solace Messaging protocol).
 We will then enrich the message and publish it to a topic.
-As explained in the previous exercise, there is a separate service which is simulating the ticket purchased events from the ticket website.
+As explained in the previous exercise, there is a separate service that simulates the ticket purchased events from the ticket website.
 We will extend the consumption of those events in this exercise.

 ![Final data flow](assets/diagrams/final-diagram.png)